zzx9636/zzx9636.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zixu Zhang (pronunciation: *tzu-hsu chang*) and **张子煦** in Chinese.
-Many people also call me Nick.
-I am an upcomming PhD student at Princeton University.
+I am a first-year PhD student at Princeton University.
 My research interest lies in mobile robot's perception, state estimation and interaction with real-world.

 Recently, I have finished my Master from *Robotics Institute, University of Michigan*, where I worked with [Prof. Matthew Johnson-Roberson](https://droplab.engin.umich.edu/matthew-johnson-roberson) at [UM Ford Center for Autonomous Vehicles](https://fcav.engin.umich.edu/).